jeremy-d-jones/legacy-active-directory-toolkit/README.md

 # Active Directory Toolkit

 This is a collection of scripts I've written over the years when I was primarily doing Active Directory work (circa 2015).
 I gathered these up and ran them through AI to clean up.
 The basic sytax is there and they look the part but know that I haven't tested these version of these scripts.
-They're likley out-of-date in more than one way but I'm trying to put everything I can on github at this point.
+They're likley out-of-date in more than one way.
 ---

 ## 📁 Contents